Online

 Accreditation

-The MSN-NL program is offered through USD’s Hahn School of Nursing and Health Science, founded in 1973, which provides a range of comprehensive graduate-level degrees aimed at developing experienced, knowledgeable nursing professionals.
-The Hahn School empowers graduates to become changemakers, taking on leadership roles across the country and around the world.
+The MSN-NL program is offered through USD’s Hahn School of Nursing and Health Science and is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Founded in 1973, the Hahn School provides a range of comprehensive graduate-level degrees aimed at developing experienced, knowledgeable nursing professionals; empowering graduates to become changemakers across the country and around the world.

 Each of the University of San Diego’s academic programs is regionally accredited by the Western Association of Colleges and Schools (WASC).
 Accreditation is an important quality indicator for college and university degree programs, and regional accreditation is generally regarded as the gold standard that assures you will receive a rigorous education and be able to apply for federal financial aid.